13 Climate Justice Leaders Imagined as Comic Superheroes

 Thirteen of them, actually.

-On Earth Day, April 22, Amplifier will release the comic art series #MyClimateHero, portraying leaders of the modern climate justice movement.
+On Earth Day, April 22, Amplifier released the comic art series #MyClimateHero, portraying leaders of the modern climate justice movement.
 Amplifier is a Seattle-based art design lab that facilitates art aimed at “amplifying the voices of social change,” according to its website.

 “#MyClimateHero tells the story of modern climate leaders building unprecedented cooperation, driving action, and creating space for those most impacted to share their knowledge and perspectives,” said Amplifier chief of staff Tamara Power-Drutis in a statement.